patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 #### Adding & Testing Authentication Routes

-Now that we have a working "user" service that will handle registering and validating user information, we should add some new "/api/" authentication routes to add the functionality to our API.  **NOTE:** Since we do not have a UI to gather user information for registration and validation, we must make use of an API testing application such as [**Postman**](https://www.getpostman.com/) (installed on the lab machines) to provide POST data to our new routes.
+Now that we have a working "user" service that will handle registering and validating user information, we should add some new "/api/" authentication routes to add the functionality to our API.

 Since our new routes will be accepting input (via JSON, posted to the route), we will need to configure our server to correctly parse "JSON" formatted data.
 As you will recall from WEB322, this can be accomplished by adding the line: